EverestAPI/CelesteTAS-EverestInterop/README.md

 - Various commands exist to facilitate TAS playback.
 Documentation can be found [here.](https://github.com/ShootMe/CelesteTAS/blob/master/Game/Commands.md)

 ## Celeste Studio
 Can be used instead of notepad or similar for easier editing of the TAS file.
-Is located in [Releases](https://github.com/ShootMe/CelesteTAS/releases) as well.
+It is bundled with the TAS tools, and should automatically appear in the main Celeste directory.

 If Celeste.exe is running it will automatically open Celeste.tas if it exists.
 You can hit Ctrl+O to open a different file, which will automatically save it to Celeste.tas as well.
 Ctrl+Shift+S will open a Save As dialog as well.